Sweet Violet (Viola Odorata) and Parma Violet: How to Grow Forgotten Treasures

 They were indispensable at balls, concerts and opera, and as decorations of wealthy homes around the year, including Christmas.
 They were the flower of Valentine’s day before roses.
 And they were made into both wedding bouquets and funeral wreaths.

 Violets went out fashion after the First World War due to modernisation and changes in fashion in 1920s and 1930s.
-They never regained their former status.
+Unfortunately they never regained their former status.

 How to grow violets in the garden